Redividing the Cake: Introduction

-Redivision protocols can be used not only to compromise between old and new agents, but also to compromise between fairness and efficiency.
+Redivision algorithms can be used not only to compromise between old and new agents, but also to compromise between fairness and efficiency.
 Often, the most economically-efficient allocation is not fair, while a fair allocation is not economically-efficient.
-The trade-off between fairness and efficiency is quantified by the \emph{price-of-fairness} \citep{Bertsimas2011Price,Bertsimas2012EfficiencyFairness,Caragiannis2012Efficiency,Aumann2010Efficiency}.
+The trade-off between fairness and efficiency is quantified by the \emph{price-of-fairness} \citep{Bertsimas2011Price,Bertsimas2012EfficiencyFairness,Caragiannis2012Efficiency,Aumann2015Efficiency}.
 It is defined as the worst-case ratio of the maximum attainable social-welfare to the maximum attainable social-welfare of a fair allocation.
-The social welfare is usually defined as the arithmetic mean of the agents' values (also called \emph{utilitarian welfare}) or their geometric mean (also called \emph{Nash welfare} \cite{Moulin2004Fair}).
+The social welfare is usually defined as the arithmetic mean of the agents' values (also called \emph{utilitarian welfare}) or their geometric mean (also called \emph{Nash welfare}; see \citet{Moulin2004Fair}).

-A redivision protocol can be used to calculate an upper bound on the price of fairness in the following way.
-Take a welfare-maximizing allocation as the initial allocation; use a redivision protocol to produce a partially-proportional allocation in which the utility of the old agents is close to their initial utility; conclude that the new welfare is close to the initial (maximal) welfare.
+A redivision algorithm can be used to calculate an upper bound on the price of fairness in the following way.
+Take a welfare-maximizing allocation as the initial allocation; use a redivision algorithm to produce a partially-proportional allocation in which the utility of each agent is close to their initial utility; conclude that the new welfare is close to the initial (maximal) welfare.

-Without geometric constraints, we have the following upper bound: \begin{theoremintro} For every $r\in[0,1]$, the utilitarian-price of $r$-proportionality is at most $1/(1-r)$. \end{theoremintro} Note that when $r=1$, the bound is infinity.
-Indeed, \cite{Caragiannis2012Efficiency} proved that the price of 1-proportionality in this setting is $\Theta(\sqrt{n})$, which is not bounded by any constant.
-Our results show that by making a small compromise on the level of proportionality we can get a constant (independent of $n$) bound on the utilitarian-price.
+Without geometric constraints, the following is an upper bound on the price-of-fairness w.r.t. utilitarian welfare. \footnote{ The price-of-fairness of $r$-proportionality w.r.t. the Nash welfare is $1$ for all $r\leq 1$, since any Nash-optimal cake allocation is proportional \citep{segalhalevi2018monotonicity}. } \begin{theorem} For every $r\in[0,1]$, the utilitarian price of $r$-proportionality is at most $1/(1-r)$. \end{theorem} When $r=1$ the above bound is infinite, and indeed, the price of 1-proportionality in this setting is $\Theta(\sqrt{n})$, which is not bounded by any constant \citep{Caragiannis2012Efficiency}.
+Theorem \ref{thm:general-pof} shows that a small compromise on the level of proportionality allows a constant (independent of $n$) bound on the utilitarian-price.
 The parameter $r$ sets the level of trade-off between fairness and efficiency.